Parenting is a team effort

 Building a good parenting team is a challenge, even for happy couples.
 “Parents often have gut instincts when it comes to their child,” says Raymond Villeneuve, director of the Regroupement pour la Valorisation de la Paternité.
 “It requires maturity to make decisions as a couple, compromise, and respect each other’s opinions.
 You also need to learn to share your child’s attention, because co-parenting implies that both parents are equally important.”

 There are plenty of reasons to adopt a collaborative approach to parenting.
 Studies have shown that couples tend to complement one another, which ultimately benefits their child’s development.
-“The father might have one parendting style, and the mother another,” says Villeneuve.
+“The father might have one parenting style, and the mother another,” says Villeneuve.
 “Even in same-sex couples, each parent has their own way of interacting with their child.
 These valuable differences will help their little one become more adaptable and socially adept.”
 For example, if a child sees their parents working as a team, they may have an easier time making friends.

 Collaboration between parents is also good for a child’s intellectual development.
 According to research, children with two involved parents are more skilled at problem solving and perform better at school.